blue1018/Waste-Aware-Early-Exit-Experiment/README.md

 The combined 60-second energy was **509.653 J**, equivalent to **0.14157 Wh** or **0.000141570 kWh**, across 60 valid samples.
 The raw `powermetrics` log is retained locally at `artifacts/logs/powermetrics_training_sample_2026-08-11.txt`; generated artifacts are intentionally excluded from Git.

-This is a whole-system training snapshot, not a process-isolated or paired baseline-versus-proposed measurement.
+This is a whole-system training snapshot, not a process-isolated or paired baseline-versus-WACEE measurement.
 It includes unrelated background activity and therefore does not by itself demonstrate that the early-exit method saves energy.

 FLOPs, latency, and energy are reported separately.
 A lower FLOP count does not automatically prove lower real energy use.